-- We regularly update our class pages on the school website. - We operate an "open door" policy which allows parents and carers to discuss concerns and - developments in an informal manner either before or after school. - We conduct workshops for parents and carers to enable them to be familiar with the teaching methods used in school to make it easier to emulate them at home. - We conduct parent consultation meetings to inform parents and carers of a child's progress and establish next steps in their learning. - We invite parents and carers into school regularly for 'stay and play' sessions.
+- We operate an "open door" policy which allows parents and carers to discuss concerns and developments in an informal manner either before or after school. - We conduct workshops for parents and carers to enable them to be familiar with the teaching methods used in school to make it easier to emulate them at home. - We conduct parent consultation meetings to inform parents and carers of a child's progress and establish next steps in their learning. - We invite parents and carers into school regularly for 'stay and play' sessions.